-Business Development Manager at Absolute Real Estate NT, Michelle Kathopoulis said that damages in a property can leave tenants in a confusing – and often sticky – situation.
+Business Development Manager at Absolute Real Estate Michelle Kathopoulis said that damages in a property could leave tenants in a confusing – and often sticky – situation.

 “If you damage something in your rental, the best course of action is to ‘make good,’ and return it to its original condition.
-Try to make sure this is done in a timely manner,” she said.
+Try to make sure this is done promptly,” she said.

 “If an issue isn’t addressed quickly, your agent may issue you with a breach notice, and this could be recorded as part of your rental history.”